 Choosing The Best Low Fat Dog Food

-A low-fat diet is just one of the most popular diet choices along with gluten-free, low carb and grain-free diets; but will it work on your dog?
-Some other diets will aim at reduce carbohydrates instead of fats, this is the case with grain free dog foods, for example.
+A low-fat diet is just one of the most popular diet choices along with gluten-free, low-carb, and grain-free diets; but will it work on your dog?
+Some other diets will aim at reducing carbohydrates instead of fats, this is the case with grain-free dog foods, for example.

-Surely, our canine friends might tend to be overweight when not exercised properly, and this is the reason why most people begin to think that a low fat dog food can be necessary for them.
+Surely, our canine friends might tend to be overweight when not exercised properly, and this is the reason why most people begin to think that low-fat dog food can be necessary for them.
 But is it?

 Why Obesity is a Threat to your Dog

-Here are some health problems that can occur on an obese or overweight dog:
+Here are some health problems that can occur in an obese or overweight dog:

 - Diabetes — Like humans, when dogs tend to have a sweet tooth combined with excessive amounts of food every single day, diabetes is more likely to come for them and once dog diabetes affects your dog, it’s a lifelong battle of everyday tests and effort.

 - Mobility Problems — Arthritis and joint pains may also occur if a dog is overweight.
 This is mostly because dogs will have less time for exercise due to eating habits and obese physique.
 The repercussions can be severe at a later stage in life with important problems targeting your dog’s joints.

 - Cardiac and Respiratory System — We are all aware that obesity in the human world may lead to heart attacks – this is the same for dogs.
 Difficulty in breathing is not too far if your dog doesn’t live a healthy lifestyle.